Highland Papua: Cuisine

-The native Papuan food usually consists of roasted boar with Tubers such as sweet potato.
-The staple food of Papua and eastern Indonesia in general is sago, as the counterpart of central and western Indonesian cuisines that favour rice as their staple food.
-In Papua, pig roast which consists of pork and yams are roasted in heated stones placed in a hole dug in the ground and covered with leaves; this cooking method is called bakar batu (burning the stone), and it is an important cultural and social event among Papuan people.
+The traditional food of Papuan from the Central Highland, usually consists of roasted boar with Tubers such as sweet potato (hipere) as the staple food.
+This is unlike the staple foods in the lowlands of Western New Guinea and eastern Indonesia in general with sago, or western Indonesian cuisines that favour rice as their staple food.
+In Highland Papua, pig roast which consists of pork and yams are roasted in heated stones placed in a hole dug in the ground and covered with leaves; this cooking method is called bakar batu (burning the stone), and it is an important cultural and social event among Papuan people.
 In some Papuan communities who are Muslim or when welcoming Muslim guests, pork can be replaced with chicken or beef or mutton or can be cooked separately with pork.
-This is, for example, practiced by the Walesi and Meteo communities in Jayawijaya Regency to welcome the holy month of Ramadan.
+This is, for example, practiced by the Welesi and Meteo communities in Jayawijaya Regency to welcome the holy month of Ramadan.

-In the inland regions, Sago worms are usually served as a type of snack dish.
-Sago worms come from sago trunks which are cut and left to rot.
-The rotting stems cause the worms to come out.
-The shape of the sago worms varies, ranging from the smallest to the largest size of an adult's thumb.
-These sago caterpillars are usually eaten alive or cooked beforehand, such as stir-frying, cooking, frying and then skewered.
-But over time, the people of Papua used to process these sago caterpillars into sago caterpillar satay.
-To make satay from this sago caterpillar, the method is no different from making satay in general, namely on skewers with a skewer and grilled over hot coals.

-Udang selingkuh is a type of prawn dish native to Wamena and the surrounding area.
+Udang selingkuh (Cherax sp.) is a type of crawfish dish native to Wamena and the surrounding area.
 Udang selingkuh is usually served grilled with minimal seasoning, which is only salt.
 The slightly sweet natural taste of this animal makes it quite salty.
 The serving of Udang selingkuh is usually accompanied by warm rice and papaya or kale.
 It is usually also served with the colo-colo sambal combination which has a spicy-sweet taste.